Laotian Americans: Sports

 Laotian Americans have excelled in a variety of sports achieving success at the collegiate, national and international level.
 While many of the individuals discussed in this section may not be notable among the general U.S. population, they are considered pioneers in sport within the Laotian American community and many are believed to be the first to compete at a national level or higher.
 Many of the second and later generation Laotian American athletes are of mixed heritage.

 Khan Malaythong is thought to have become the first Laotian American to represent the U.S. at the Olympic games when he qualified for the U.S. badminton team as a doubles competitor at the 2008 Summer Olympics.

 Phoothaphone “Ko” Chandetka is a nationally recognized competitive body builder of Laotian descent who has competed on and off for over twenty years.
 He is believed to be the first Laotian American to achieve notoriety in the sport.
 Ko won his first NPC title in 1991 at the age of nineteen and competed at the national level as recently as 2016 when he placed 7th in the Mr. Olympia contest.

 Examples of Laotian American football players competing at the NCAA Division I level include Scott Phaydavong (Drake University), Ramaud Chiaokiao-Bowman (Northwestern), Taisun Phommachanh (Clemson), Malachi Moore, Tyler Phommachanh (University of Connecticut), and Nous Keobounnam (Oregon State).
-Scott Phaydavong may have been the first Laotian America to play football professionally when in 2009 he joined the German Football League’s Schwabisch Hall Unicorns.
+Scott Phaydavong may have been the first Laotian America to play football professionally when in 2009 he joined the German Football League's Schwabisch Hall Unicorns.
 Ramaud Chiaokiao-Bowman signed with the Indianapolis Colts as an undrafted free agent in 2021 although he did not obtain a roster spot.
+In 2025 Malachi Moore was drafted by the New York Jets in the 4th round while Nate Valcarcel signed with the Los Angeles Rams as an undrafted free agent.

 Angelina Messina, a competitive swimmer from Illinois who is of mixed Laotian and Italian heritage, competed in the 2020 United States Olympic Trials at the age of sixteen.
-She is committed to swim at the University of Pittsburgh in 2022 and expected to make a repeat appearance at the 2024 trials.
-She is the first known Laotian American swimmer to qualify for the U.S. Olympic Swimming Trials.
+She is the first known Laotian American swimmer to qualify for the U.S. Olympic Swimming Trials and swims at the University of Pittsburgh.

+Laos began inviting foreign athletes of exceptional ability with documented Lao heritage to represent Laos in international competition in 2020 with boxer Walter Sarnoi Oupathana being the first American to do so.
+Several Lao-America athletes represented Laos at the 2023 SEA Games in Cambodia including swimmers Angelina Messina, Ariana Dirkzwager, Astrid Dirkzwager, and Steven Insixiengmay along with wrestler Dawson Sihavong.
+Sihavong won a bronze medal in Greco-Roman wrestling and silver medal in freestyle wrestling.